top of page

 In 2022, Baltimore marked its eighth consecutive year with over 300 homicides, underscoring a pressing concern for our community.
 Despite being the highest per capita spender on policing among major U.S. cities, Baltimore continues to grapple with a disproportionately high level of violent crime, surpassing the national average.
 Addressing this critical issue necessitates collaborative efforts and targeted interventions to create a safer environment for all residents.

-Violence amongst the LGBTQ+/SGL community
+Violence amongst the minority community

-Historically, LGBTQ+/SGL individuals have faced higher rates of violence and discrimination.
-Hate crimes against the LGBTQ+/SGL community are reported annually by the FBI.
-In 2019, the FBI's Hate Crime Statistics Report indicated that there were 4,930 incidents classified as hate crimes, of which 17.8% were based on sexual orientation bias and 2.7% on gender identity bias.
+Historically, minority individuals have faced higher rates of violence and discrimination.
+Hate crimes against the minority community are reported annually by the FBI.
+In 2019, the FBI's Hate Crime Statistics Report indicated that there were 4,930 incidents classified as hate crimes, of which 17.8% were based on sexual orientation bias and 2.7% on gender identity bias.In Maryland, there were 40 single bias incidents reported in 2020, and 19 single bias incidents reported in 2019.
+In Maryland, there were 49 reported victims in 2020, and 21 reported victims in 2019.

 Comments from Dr.Cleo on Generational Black Misdirected Rage